Reeb flows transverse to foliations

+Let $\Gamma$ be a countable set of paths such that the sets $N_\delta(\gamma)$ for $\gamma\in\Gamma$ constitute a cover of the path space.
+Observe that $N_\delta(\gamma)$ is a Wiener-measurable set.
+Define This choice of $C_{\gamma_1}$ satisfies \cref{eqn:contractionbound} and is Wiener measurable as a countable supremum of Wiener measurable functions. \end{proof} \end{subsection}

-\begin{subsection}{Logarithmic diffusion} In this subsection, $x$ will be a point in $M$ and $\lambda$ will be the leaf containing $x$.
-We will abbreviate $f_{\tau, \lambda}$ to $f_\tau$ when there is no danger of ambiguity.
-Let $W_x$ be the distribution of leafwise Brownian paths starting at a point $x$.
-Given a time $T>0$, we define a diffusion operator $\DD_T$ acting on positive transverse measures by
+\begin{subsection}{Logarithmic diffusion} In this subsection, $x$ will be a point in $M$ and $\lambda$ will be the leaf containing $x$. \plabel{fix:8.2.2}{Since we assumed $\F$ to be taut and not equal to the foliation of $S^1\times S^2$ by spheres, the universal cover $\widetilde \lambda$ is a properly embedded plane in $\widetilde M$.} We will abbreviate $f_{\tau,\lambda,b}$ to $f_\tau$ when there is no danger of ambiguity.
+Recall that $W_x$ is defined to be the distribution of leafwise Brownian paths starting at a point $x$.
+Given a time $T>0$, we define a diffusion operator $\DD_T$ acting on $C^{\infty,1}$ transverse measures of full support by